15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 County programs offer specialized accommodations:

-- Wheelchair-accessible fleet vehicles
+- Wheelchair-accessible vehicles

 - Free rides for authorized personal assistants